-The provisions of the water shortage response plan will be enforced by Town of White Lake Public Works personnel and local law enforcement.
-Violators may be reported on the town's Phone line.
+The provisions of the water shortage response plan will be enforcement by Town of Maxton personnel and local law enforcement.
+Violators may be reported to the Town's phone line.
 Citations are assessed according to the following schedule depending on the number of prior violations and current level of water shortage.